Nowhere on Earth will take your breath away like Down Under.

 Whether you love the great outdoors or the arts, Victoria has something for you!
 From sandy beaches to snow-peaked mountains, spas, and wineries, to striking public spaces, and iconic Australian animals such as koalas, kangaroos, and wombats in the wild, everywhere you turn, there’s always something special to see and do in Victoria.
 The fresh regional produce and creative cuisine on offer throughout the state combine to create wonderful contemporary food and wine scene.
 Being a compact state there are many wonderful day trips or short overnight trips beyond Melbourne to connect to nature and wildlife via a road trip.
 Majestic coastal journeys, wineries, healing spas, and great regional food & wine are all within easy reach.

 Western Australia is Australia’s largest state and is blessed with diversity, endless sunshine, and blue skies; from the Kimberley region in the north with its ancient rock formations and sunsets on Cable Beach to world heritage-listed Ningaloo Reef on the Coral Coast, home to whale sharks and dolphins.
 The southwest corner is perfect for a road trip for breathtaking scenery and marine rich waters.
 Perth is the gateway and capital of WA and boasts one of the world’s largest inner-city parks – Kings Park.
-Places to visit close to the city include Rottnest Island, the Swan Valley region, Fremantle, Mandurah, and a host of pristine beaches.
+Places to visit close to the city include Rottnest Island, home to the cutest marsupial, the quokka, the Swan Valley region, Fremantle, Mandurah, and a host of pristine beaches.

 The pristine serenity, the clean air, the spectacular beauty of its rugged mountains, and the dramatic coastline make the island of Tasmania a destination like no other in Australia.
 Experience the beauty and diversity of Tasmania’s world heritage wilderness from picture-postcard Wineglass Bay to the desolate yet beautiful alpine region of Cradle Mountain-Lake St Clair National Park.
 The island state also has amazing wildlife, a thriving creative culture, a rich history of convicts, pioneers, miners, and whalers, as well as fabulous food and wine.